 A "river goblin" resembling a cross between a monkey and a turtle.

 Foxes, treated in mythology as having great supernatural powers.

 A huge, muscular humanoid, similar to ogres.

-A spirit girl, with long, dark hair and pale skin.
+A vengeful female ghost, usually with long, stringy black hair and pale skin.

 A pale snow spirit lady.

 A childlike spirit that should be cared for to keep the one's house in good fortune.

 Nekomata: A seemingly ordinary cat that develops magical nature through long life.
 It looks like an ordinary house cat except for the tail, which splits into two at half-length.
 While much smarter than it used to be, a nekomata remains just as whimsical, which may be dangerous with its new-found powers of illusion and necromancy.
 It's said a cat will become a nekomata after turning 100 years old, where upon its tail splits, it starts using human speech, somehow gains transformation powers, a greater intelligence, and other odd abilities.
 The name is often used and confused for catgirls.
 May be a Mega Neko.

 A more general term for cat youkai is bakeneko, but almost all modern depictions of bakeneko will at least allude to the nekomata's signature split tail.

 Anime and Manga